Orange Buffer Studio Pastel

 An artwork made using pastels is called a pastel (or a pastel illustration or pastel painting).
 Pastel used as a verb means to produce an artwork with pastels; as an adjective it means pale in color.

 The exact composition and characteristics of an individual pastel stick depends on the type of pastel and the type and amount of binder used.
 It also varies by individual manufacturer.
-Dry pastels have historically used binders such as gum arabic and gum tragacanth.
+Dry pastels have historically used binders such as arabic gum and tragacanth gum.
 Methyl cellulose was introduced as a binder in the twentieth century.
 Often a chalk or gypsum component is present.
 They are available in varying degrees of hardness, and the softer varieties being wrapped in paper.
 Some pastel brands use pumice in the binder to abrade the paper and create more tooth.